scheb/2fa/README.md

 This repository contains a small test application that can be quickly set-up locally to test two-factor authentication in a real Symfony environment.
 Check out the readme file in the [`app` folder](app/README.md) for more details.

+For a live demo of this application, visit [https://2fa.scheb.de](https://2fa.scheb.de).

 Version Guidance
 ----------------